universero/Fcache/README.md

 Using `Lock()` and `UnLock()` to wrap the access to the set, and there will be no conflict The programme will print only once

+## Group

+                                     Y
+accept key --> check whether cache -----> return the cache value ⑴
+                |  N                                 Y
+                |-----> whether get from the remote -----> 与远程节点交互 --> return the value ⑵
+                                             |  N
+                                             |-----> call `callback function`，get the value and add it to the cache --> return the value